ruo-si/readme-generator/Develop/sample-readme.md

 # sample-readme

   ## Project Description:
-  a program to automate the creation of README.md files for projects
+  automate README.md files

   ## Installation:
-  npm install to install required packages
+  npm i to install required packages

   ## Use:
-  this program can be used to provide overview for all kinds of projects
+  this program can be used to prepare an overview for all kinds of projects

   ## Collaborators:
   n/a